tidely/PyDoor/README.md

 * Cross-platform
 * Remote Shell that updates in real time
 * Simple File Transfer
+RSA and AES Encryption by Default
 * Manage Clipboard Remotely
-* RSA and AES Encryption by Default
+* Take Screenshots Remotely
 * And more...

 ## Installation